containernetworking/cni/SPEC.md

 ### Check example

-Given the previous _Add_, the container runtime would perform the following steps for the _Check_ action.:
+Given the previous _Add_, the container runtime would perform the following steps for the _Check_ action:

-1) first call the `bridge` plugin with the following request configuration, including the `prevResult` field containing the final JSON response from the _Add_ operation, **including the changed mac**. `CNI_COMMAND=CHECK`
+1) First call the `bridge` plugin with the following request configuration, including the `prevResult` field containing the final JSON response from the _Add_ operation, **including the changed mac**. `CNI_COMMAND=CHECK`

 ```json
 {